Do house extensions need planning permission

 Building Regulation Standards:

 These must be considered alongside planning permission.
 While planning permission is about whether you can build, building regulations are about how you build.
 It ensures that development work meets specific safety standards.
-All extensions typically require building regulation approval, although there are exceptions, such as some conservatories.

 Influences on Permitted Development Rights: